snowch/biginsight-examples/examples/BigR/README.md

-Run this example from the current directory using:
+Run this example from the current directory:

+- on *nix using:

 ```
 ./gradlew Example
 ```

-- or on Windows using:
+- on Windows using:

 ```
 gradlew.bat Example